Rightpoint/RZBluetooth/README.md

 # Usage
 There are a few patterns of behavior that most Bluetooth devices conform to:

-1. Discover peripherals that the application can interact with.
+1. Scanning for peripherals that the application can interact with.
 2. Availability Interactions with a known peripheral
 3. User interaction with a known peripheral.